Rules and regulations for classification compliance

 This strategy will lead and support Member Sports to build the capacity to develop and implement classification activities to support Para athletes with physical, sensory and intellectual impairments in their pathway to medal performances.

-The strategy will work across the key strategic priorities of : Leadership, Para sport Pathways, Education and training, Collaboration and Partnerships, System Compliance and Investment.
+The strategy will work across the key strategic priorities of:

 The New Zealand Para sport Classification Integration Plan

-The purpose of this plan is to grow Para sport in NZ and contribute to Para athlete success on the world stage by having robust, sustainable and credible classification systems and structures integrated into PNZ member organisations.
+The purpose of this plan is to grow Para sport in NZ as well as contribute to Para athlete success on the world stage.
+It does this by having robust, sustainable and credible classification systems and structures integrated into PNZ member organisations.

-The Para sport Classification Integration Plan will work National Sport organisations (NSOs), Disability Sport organisations (DSOs) and Regional Parafeds and will focus on the following strategic priorities:
+The Para sport Classification Integration Plan will work National Sport organisations (NSOs), Disability Sport organisations (DSOs) and Regional Parafeds.
+It will focus on the following strategic priorities:

 - Para sport Pathways